Toilet Retrofit Program

 Bee City Designation

 In 2018, the City of Niagara Falls became the 13th city in Canada to be designated a bee city.
 Recent efforts of have been made by City staff and the Park in the City Committee to warrant such a designation.
 Acres of pollinator gardens have been installed at Firemen's Park and Fairview Cemetery through partnerships and grant opportunities.
-The committee is planning to have another garden installed at Patrick Cumming Park in 2019.
+The committee led another pollinator garden installation at Patrick Cumming Park in 2019.
 An extension to the existing pollinator garden at Firemen's Park is planned during the committee's Mother Earth Day event on September 26, 2020.
 Additional gardens will be planned in partnership with the NPCA later in the 2020 season near the Drummond Hill Cemetery.
 These native wild flower gardens will attract pollinators that are crucial to our existing food network.